-The term “second blessing” is understood in two ways by Christians – one with reference to the baptism of the Holy Spirit, and one with reference to sinless perfection.
+Answer: The term second blessing is understood in two ways by Christians—one with reference to the baptism of the Holy Spirit, and one with reference to sinless perfection.
 While the concept of a second blessing is taught in a wide variety of churches, the phrase is not found anywhere in the Bible.
 The Bible does speak often of the baptism of the Spirit, as well as the sanctification of believers, but not in the context of a second blessing or a second stage of the life of faith.

-The modern teaching of sanctification as the second blessing is rooted in Wesley's writing, but deviates from both his and the Scripture's intent.
+The modern teaching of sanctification as the second blessing is rooted in Wesley’s writings but deviates from both his and the Scripture’s intent.
 Scripture is clear that God has done the work of sanctification for all Christians.
-In Hebrews 10:10 we are told “by [God's] will we have been sanctified through the offering of the body of Jesus Christ once for all.”
+In Hebrews 10:10 we are told, “By [God’s] will we have been sanctified through the offering of the body of Jesus Christ once for all.”
 It is a finished act, done for us on the cross.
-When Paul wrote to the church in Corinth (1 Corinthians 1:2), he addressed them as “the church of God...those sanctified in Christ Jesus, called to be saints.”
+When Paul wrote to the church in Corinth (1 Corinthians 1:2), he addressed them as “the church of God . . . those sanctified in Christ Jesus, called to be saints.”
 To be sanctified is to be set apart, dedicated, and made holy.
-That is a once-for-all-time occurrence which is part of the package of salvation.
-We stand before God in a position of holiness through Christ's one-time sacrifice for us.
+That is a once-for-all-time occurrence that is part of the package of salvation.
+We stand before God in a position of holiness through Christ’s one-time sacrifice for us.

 Do we sin daily?
 Is it possible to go an entire day without sinning?

 What is the Keswick movement, and is it biblical?